kode4food/ale/docstring/len.md

 usage: "(len seq) (len! seq)"
 tags: ["sequence"]
 ---
 The `len` function will return the number of elements in a sequence.

 If the sequence is lazily computed, asynchronous, or otherwise incapable of returning a count, this function will raise an error.

-In order to perform a brute-force count of a sequence, use the `len!` function, keeping in mind that `len!` may never return a result.
+In order to perform a brute-force count of a sequence, use the `len!` function, keeping in mind that it may never return a result.

 #### An Example